-This is an interesting struggle by a tenant and his unlicensed representatives (that is, he attempted to rely on legal representation from non-Law Society members - ie. people who were not licensed lawyers or paralegals).
+This is an interesting struggle by a tenant and his unlicensed representatives (ie. not a lawyer or paralegal).
 At the Board level, extended proceedings against the tenant for non-payment of rent were disputed by him under the (vindicated) argument that past Notices of Rent Increase were illegal and thus void, raising directly the issue of 'just what was the rent due anyway'.

 The landlord sought by motion to remove the tenant's unlicensed representative under SPPA s.23(3).
 At the hearing of that motion the tenant attended with a new unauthorized representative, and the LL sought on the spot to amend their motion to exclude that representative, which the Board did.
 As a result of that the tenant asked for an adjournment to find new counsel, which was denied.
 The tenant then walked out of the hearing and, absent any contrary evidence, the LL's application to evict was granted.

 The appeal court held that the refusal to grant to adjournment was a denial of natural justice and granted the appeal, ordering a new hearing on all issues.

 A "contingency fee" is a fee charged by a representative based on the amount "recovered, gained or saved" through the efforts of the representative.

 Paralegals are restricted in the percentage of contingency fee they may charge or take to "10 per cent of the amount that has been or may be recovered, gained or saved, in whole or in part, over a one-year period through the efforts of the agent" [Act s.214(1); Reg s.60].
 This restriction applies both to representation before the Board and to 'assistance' respecting any matter arising under the RTA.